BorisMarin8004/LocaMap-backend-challenge/README.md

 ### Start writing here...

+### How to start server with API
+Run "docker-compose up --build" in "LocaMap-backend-challenge" directory.
+This will start a docker container.

 ### API requests
 The API uses opencagedata API to convert coordinates to country.
 In order to get the country by coordinates, the user needs to specify "lat" and "lng" variables(latitude and longitude respectively).